× Explore our resources to learn how to reach your career goals with a graduate business degree.

 Understand the Process for the GMAT exam check-in

 To ensure a smooth check-in process, plan to arrive at least 30 minutes before your GMAT exam appointment.
 Upon arrival, you’ll need to present appropriate and valid identification in order to sit for your exam.
+ID requirements vary by location, so be sure to check here beforehand.
 Your ID must be current, legible, and include the following identifiers exactly as you provided when making your test appointment:

 • Date of birth